Casabianca (poem)

-It is written in ballad meter, rhyming abab.
+It is written in ballad meter with the rhyme scheme ABAB.
 It is about the true story of a boy who was obedient enough to wait for his father's orders, not knowing that his father is no longer alive.
 It is perhaps not widely realised that the boy in the poem is French and not English; his nationality is not mentioned.

 History

 The poem commemorates an actual incident that occurred in 1798 during the Battle of the Nile between British and French fleets on 1 August aboard the French flagship L'Orient.
 Giocante, the young son (his age is variously given as ten, twelve and thirteen) of the ship's commander Luc-Julien-Joseph Casabianca remained at his post and perished when at 22:00 the fire reached the magazine and the Orient was destroyed by a massive explosion which damaged nearby ships.

 Narrative

 In Hemans' and other tellings of the story, young Casabianca refuses to desert his post without orders from his father.
 (It is sometimes said, rather improbably, that he heroically set fire to the magazine to prevent the ship's capture by the British.)
-It is said that he was seen by British sailors on ships attacking from both sides but how any other details of the incident are known beyond the bare fact of the boy's death, is not clear.
+It is said that he was seen by British sailors on ships attacking from both sides, but how any other details of the incident are known beyond the bare fact of the boy's death, is not clear.
 Hemans, not purporting to offer a history, but rather a poem inspired by the facts, writes: